SeppoPakonen/BeyondUnbelievable/doc/notes/Chapters.md

 #### Clinton's presidential archive
 [Clinton story](https://web.archive.org/web/20111106185024/http://www.presidentialufo.com/old_site/part3.htm)
 - because of Rockefeller initiative, all ufo documents are part of permanent open library content
-- contains a lot, but who put it there and why, and are they really "verified" now?
+- contains a lot, but they aren't really "verified" yet (which IS a political statement still)
-- they are not there to be insulting certainly

 ### Where we are now?
 [Secret anti-gravity squadron](https://www.youtube.com/watch?v=2KHVJiUwoYI)